-Photographs and basic details of pupils whose medical condition requires that they are instantly recognised (e.g. pupils with allergies requiring them to carry an epipen) are on display in the School's staff rooms to ensure staff are familiar with the girls and their specific medical conditions.
+Photographs and basic details of pupils whose medical condition requires that they are instantly recognised (e.g. pupils with allergies requiring them to carry an EpiPen) are on display in the School's staff rooms to ensure staff are familiar with the girls and their specific medical conditions.
+They are also accessible via a link on SharePoint for all staff to access if they are covering an unfamiliar class.